spryker/spryker-docs/docs/marketplace/user/merchant-portal-user-guides/202108.0/products/concrete-products/managing-marketplace-concrete-product.md

 ## Prerequisites

-To start working with marketplace concrete products, go to the **Merchant Portal** > **Products**.
+To start working with marketplace concrete products, go to the **Merchant Portal&nbsp;<span aria-label="and then">></span> Products**.
 Hover over the three dots next to the abstract product for which you manage a concrete product and click **Manage Product** or just click the line.
-This takes you to the *[Product name]* drawer.
+The *[Product name]* drawer opens.
 Navigate to the *Concrete Products* tab.

 This article contains reference information.
 Make sure to review it before you start, or just look up the necessary information as you go through the process.